 Digital transformation and digital innovation aren’t just buzzwords or concepts to ‘keep an eye on in the next decade’; they are here.
-Sure, tech like virtual reality received a lot of hype in 2018 and hasn’t really panned out the way we would have expected (yet), but digital transformation (DX) is happening across almost every industry and the time to start thinking about it is now.
+Sure, tech like virtual reality received a lot of hype in 2018 and hasn’t really panned out the way we would have expected (yet), but digital transformation (DX) is happening across every industry and the time to start thinking about it is now.
 IDG’s 2018 Digital Business Survey reports that 89% of companies plan to adopt a digital-first business strategy, but only 44% have fully adopted this approach.

-Wikipedia states (sorry 8th grade English teacher) that digital transformation isn’t about the technology itself, but rather about people’s ability to utilize digital technology to solve traditional problems.
+Digital innovation isn’t about the technology itself, but rather about people’s ability to utilize digital technology to solve traditional problems.
 It is the process of leveraging advancements or innovating with technology to reimagine how business is done.

 Digital disruption on the other hand is the sometimes lethal effect on businesses that fail to transform and improve experiences or create efficiencies and lower costs.
-Advancements like machine learning, internet of things (IoT), artificial intelligence (AI), and omni-channel experiences continue to evolve, and each of these technologies have the power to drive serious growth for companies while automating tasks otherwise reserved for humans.
+Advancements like machine learning, internet of things (IoT), artificial intelligence (AI), and omni-channel experiences continue to evolve, and each of these technologies have the power to drive serious growth for companies by automating tasks otherwise reserved for humans.
 This may sound like a problem (or opportunity) reserved for software companies or, at the very least, reserved for the IT department, but every organization can stand to benefit from leveraging digital technology.
-The key is finding out the best application (pun intended) for your business.
+The key is finding out the best application for your business.